Demographics of El Salvador: Spanish Salvadorans

 Spaniards began to settle in El Salvador in the mid-1520s.
 Some 12.7% of Salvadorans are white.
 This population is made up of those of Spanish origin, while there are also Salvadorans of French, German, Swiss, English, Irish, and Italian descent.
 A majority of Central European settlers in El Salvador arrived during World War II as refugees from the Czech Republic, Germany, Hungary, Poland, and Switzerland with many settling in the region that is now Chalatenango in the late 18th century.
 In 1789, Francisco Luis Héctor de Carondelet was named governor of El Salvador.
 Because the local indigenous population working in the indigo industry had declined greatly, Carondolet recruited Spanish laborers from northern Spain to settle in El Salvador.
-In 1790, Francisco Luis Héctor de Carondelet, ordered families from the north of Spain (Galicia, Asturias, the Basque Country, Cantabria and Navarra) to settle in the area to compensate for the lack of indigenous people to work the land; Important settlements of these Spaniards were the Northern and Center parts of El Salvador.
+In 1790, de Carondelet, ordered families from the north of Spain (Galicia, Asturias, the Basque Country, Cantabria and Navarra) to settle in the area to compensate for the lack of indigenous people to work the land; important settlements of these Spaniards were the Northern and Central parts of El Salvador.
 Their descendants are among the blonde and fair-skinned people of today's Chalatenango Department.